autolab/Tango/README.md

 Tango
 ======

-Tango is a standalone, RESTful Web service that provides autograding services [Autolab](https://github.com/autolab/Autolab).
+Tango is a standalone, RESTful Web service that provides autograding services for [Autolab](https://github.com/autolab/Autolab).
 This is the main repository that includes the application layer of the project.

 Tango allows submission of jobs that are to be run in pre-configured VMs.
 Tango also supports different Virtual Machine Management (VMM) systems by providing a high level VMM API.
 Users can implement the high level VMM API for a hypervisor or VMM of your choice such as KVM, Xen, Docker or EC2.